flashton2003/sra_upload/README.md

 This code (especially the public release) is in an alpha release state, any problems, raise a github issue or @flashton2003

+Also, it assumes you want to upload to Genome Trackr which is for foodborne pathogens only.
+If you ask nicely, I might look into giving another option.

 # Dependencies (tested with below):

 python v2.7